ESSEC-AI/ESSEC-AI/README.md

-Certainly!
-Here's a professional and engaging README for your GitHub repository, encapsulating the essence of the ESSEC Metalab for Data, Technology & Society:

----

 # ESSEC Metalab for Data, Technology & Society

 Welcome to the official GitHub repository of the **ESSEC Metalab for Data, Technology & Society**.
 This platform serves as a central hub for all our projects, research, and initiatives at the intersection of data, technology, and society.